List of DC Comics characters: F: Fauna Faust

 Fauna Faust, commonly known as Fauna, is a supervillain published by DC Comics and debuted in the 1993 Outsiders series.
-She is daughter of Felix Faust and younger sibling of Sebastian Faust.
-Like her brother, she suffered abused from Felix and also had her soul sold, only gaining power to influence animals and the power to use magic without demonic assistance.
+She is the daughter of Felix Faust and younger sibling of Sebastian Faust.
+Like her brother, she suffered abuse from Felix and also had her soul sold, only gaining power to influence animals and the power to use magic without demonic assistance.
 She is also openly a lesbian.

 She would become a member of Kobra Cult's elite strike force, the Strike Force Kobra and secretly work alongside her father as an enemy of both her brother and the second incarnation of the Outsiders superhero team while also being a secret confidante her father.
-During her time within Strikeforce Kobra, she entered a relationship with fellow supervillain, the fourth Synonide.
+During her time within Strikeforce Kobra, she entered a relationship with fellow supervillain, the fourth Syonide.
 She would meet her brother once more and the Outsiders and battles the team, losing her lover after Eradicator kills her.
 She is then called forth by her father and punished due to blowing her role as a surprise weapon against the Outsiders.
 She later assist her father in battling the Outsider though Felix is defeated and Fauna is free from the influences of her father.

 Eventually, the character would reappear in DC Universe series, Raven: Daughter of Darkness.
-In this new continuity, she instead uses her magical talents for thievery.
-She is killed after an encounter with an evil force known as the "Shadow-Riders".
+This version is a thief who is later killed by the Shadow Riders.